 Do not lift co-workers with a hoist.

-Make sure everyone is clear of the load when you lift.
+Make sure everyone is clear of the load

-Do not remove or obscure operational warning notices.
+Do not remove or obscure operational

-CLEANING

-Hoists should be kept clean and free of dust, dirt, moisture, etc., which will in any way affect the operation or safety of the equipment.
+CLEANING: Hoists should be kept clean and free of dust, dirt, moisture, etc., which will in any way affect the operation or safety of the equipment.

-LUBRICATION

-Chain should be properly lubricated.
+LUBRICATION: Chain should be properly

-AFTER REPAIRS
+lubricated.

-Carefully operate the hoist before returning it to full service
+AFTER REPAIRS: Carefully operate the hoist before returning it to full service.

-VIOLATION OF ANY OF THE WARNINGS LISTED MAY RESULT IN SERIOUS PERSONAL INJURY TO THE OPERATOR OR NEARBY PERSONNEL BY RELEASED LOAD OR BROKEN HOIST COMPONENTS.
+VIOLATION OF ANY OF THESE WARNINGS LISTED MAY RESULT SERIOUS PERSONAL INJURY TO THE OPERATOR OR NEARBY PERSONNEL BY RELEASED LOAD OR BROKEN HOIST COMPONENTS.